California Defective Tires Lawyer

 The purpose of punitive damages is a public one – to publish wrongdoing and deter future misconduct by either the defendant or other potential wrongdoers.
 (Stevens v.
 Owens-Corning Fiberglass Corp. – 1996; Adams v.
 Murakami – 1991).

-In order to sustain an award for punitive damages, proof of malice does not require an actual intent to harm.
-Conscious disregard for safety of another may be sufficient where the defendant is aware of the probable dangerous consequences of his or her conduct, and he or she willfully fails to avoid those consequences.
+To sustain an award for punitive damages, proof of malice does not require an actual intent to harm.
+Conscious disregard for the safety of another may be sufficient where the defendant is aware of the probable dangerous consequences of his or her conduct, and he or she willfully fails to avoid those consequences.
 (Taylor v.
 Superior Court – 1978).

-Therefore, there is a much higher chance for an injured party to win a punitive damage award with an experienced attorney by his/her side who has at her disposal a number of experts who will prove in court that the responsible party for the defective tire acted in conscious disregard for safety of others despite knowing of the probability of dangerous consequences but willfully failed to avoid them.
+Therefore, there is a much higher chance for an injured party to win a punitive damage award with an experienced attorney by his/her side who has at her disposal several experts who will prove in court that the responsible party for the defective tire acted in conscious disregard for the safety of others despite knowing of the probability of dangerous consequences but willfully failed to avoid them.

-One of the ways to show that to the court in a product liability, specifically defective tire case, is that manufacturing defects can be substantially reduced by appropriate adhesion, proper manufacturing practices, and adequate quality control measures.
+One of the ways to show that to the court in product liability, specifically defective tire cases, is that manufacturing defects can be substantially reduced by appropriate adhesion, proper manufacturing practices, and adequate quality control measures.

-Some plant practices which contribute to tread belt separation include improper curing, the use of over aged “dry” rubber stock, use of petroleum solvent on tire components prior to vulcanization, moisture or foreign matter cured into the tire, improper repairs, inadequate final inspection and an emphasis on production or quantity over quality and safety.
+Some plant practices which contribute to tread belt separation include improper curing, the use of over-aged “dry” rubber stock, use of petroleum solvent on tire components before vulcanization, moisture or foreign matter cured into the tire, improper repairs, inadequate final inspection, and an emphasis on production or quantity over quality and safety.

-Many plants run on twelve-hour shifts with the tire builders working on a quota incentive system which unduly stresses workers.
-Therefore, in such case, it would be much more possible, to obtain a punitive damage award than in a pure negligence auto accident case.
+Many plants run on twelve-hour shifts with the tire builders working on a quota incentive system that unduly stresses workers.
+Therefore, in such a case, it would be much more possible, to obtain a punitive damage award than in a pure negligence auto accident case.

 Contact Our Firm to Review the Case

-If you or a family member were involved in an auto accident involving a tire a blow out, it is important to talk to an experienced personal injury lawyer right away.
+If you or a family member were involved in an auto accident involving a tire blowout, it is important to talk to an experienced personal injury lawyer right away.
 Our injury attorneys are knowledgeable in products liability area of tort law.

 It is imperative to evaluate the cause of the car accident, even if the cause may not be readily apparent in the beginning.

-Also, it is vital that an expert in the area is consulted right away, who will help in pin-pointing the cause of a tire blow-out.
+Also, an expert in the area must be consulted right away, who will help in pinpointing the cause of a tire blow-out.
 We offer a free case evaluation and you pay no fee unless we win your case.